sveawebpay/php-integration/README.md

 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

-## 1.5 Choose the order payment method to use
+## 1.2 Payment method -- choose the payment method to use for the order
 Finish the order specification process by choosing a payment method with the order useXX() methods.

 Invoice and Payment plan payment methods will perform a synchronous request to Svea and return a response object.